 Prior to the infection there often is a skin breakdown from trauma, a fungal infection or an ulceration,like in a pressure ulcer or diabetic skin ulcer.

 The skin around this area becomes red and hot.
 The skin in that area gets puffed up (edematous) and as the skin is under tension, it resembles the peel of an orange.
 French physicians coined the term “peau d’orange” (orange skin) for this sign.
 Sometimes little blisters form within this infected skin that can pop open.
 Fevers and chills and a fast heartbeat can occur as well, which are signs of systemic reaction to toxins that circulate.
-Here is a link to a site with a picture of cellulitis
+Here is a link to a website site that contains an image of cellulitis.

 Diagnosis and prognosis

-The diagnosis is made by the history and the clinical findings.
-If there is a wound from a laceration of the skin, a wound infection of the margins and cellulitis in the subcutaneous tissues can develop, even if it was sutured.
+The physician diagnoses a clinical condition by the history in combination with the clinical findings.
+With a laceration of the skin, a wound infection of the margins and cellulitis in the subcutaneous tissues can develop.
+Sometimes, even after suturing of the laceration an infection can occur.
 In case of a pussy discharge this is swabbed and sent for bacterial cultures and antibiotic sensitivity testing.
 Rarely are blood cultures taken, which occasionally show the bacterial cause of the cellulitis.
 If treatment is not started soon with appropriate antibiotics, there is a good chance that the lymphatic drainage channels will get scarred up and this will make the skin area more prone to future infections.
 However, this is rare with antibiotic treatment.

 1.The Merck Manual, 7th edition, by M. H. Beers et al., Whitehouse Station, N.J., 1999.
 Chapter 265.